tu-team/2/doc/analysis/computational model of emotion.md

 between any preceding intentional meaning and emotion is broken (as it is not represented within core affect) and must be recovered after the fact, sometimes incorrectly (Clore and Plamer, 2009, Clore et al., 1994).

+Interestingly, we are not aware of any computational models that follow the suggestion from Zajonc and Russell that appraisal is a post hoc explanation of core affect.
+Rather, many computational models of emotion that incorporate core affect have viewed appraisal as the mechanism that initiates changes to core affect.
+For example Gebhard’s (2005) ALMA model includes Ortony, Clore and Collins (1988) inspired appraisal rules and WASABI (Becker-Asano and Wachsmuth, 2008) incorporates appraisal processes inspired by Scherer’s sequential-checking theory into a PAD-based model of core affect.
+Some computational models explore how core affect can influence cognitive processes.
+For example, HOTCO 2 (Thagard, 2003) allow explanations to be biased by dimensional affect (in this case, a one-dimensional model encoding valence) but this is more naturally seen as the consequence of emotion on cognition (e.g., the modeling of an emotion-focused coping strategy in the sense of Lazarus, 1991).

+## Anatomic approaches:

+Computational models inspired by the anatomic tradition often focus on low-level perceptual-motor tasks and encode a two-process view of emotion that argues for a fast, automatic, undifferentiated emotional response and a slower, more differentiated response that relies on higherlevel reasoning processes (e.g., Armony et al., 1997).

+## Rational approaches